Our experts are here to help

 Older homes were built for a time when electrical demand was significantly lower.
 Many were designed with only a few outlets per room, making it difficult to accommodate today’s reliance on multiple appliances, smart devices, and home entertainment systems.

-As a result, homeowners often resort to using power boards and extension cords, which can lead to overloaded circuits.
+Consequently, many homeowners use power boards and extension cords, which can easily overload circuits.

 When too many devices are plugged into a single circuit, the electrical load exceeds the system’s capacity, causing circuit breakers to trip or, in worse cases, overheating that can lead to electrical fires.
 Signs of overloaded circuits include flickering lights, warm power points, or a burning smell near outlets.